Swiss-Armed-Forces/theia_backend/README.md

 - [Stone Soup](https://github.com/dstl/Stone-Soup/), used for tracking.
 - Barton's *Radar System Analysis and Modeling*, the basis for Theia's detection models (see the [physics model docs](doc/source/concepts/physics_model.rst)).
+- A complete set of dependencies can be found in the file ``poetry.lock``.
+  We warmly thank all developers who allow us to stand on the shoulders of giants!

 ---